hypercube1024/firefly/_docs/http-server-and-client.md

 }
 ```

-It basically does the same thing as the HTTP server hello world example from the previous section,
+It does the same thing as the HTTP server hello world example from the previous section,
 but this time using two routers handle GET method and path '/'.

 ## Class $